pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

 The creator of the PDF has established a non-standard page geometry without keeping it "local" (as they should!).
 Most commonly, the PDF standard point (0,0) at *bottom-left* has been changed to the *top-left* point.
 So top and bottom are reversed -- causing your insertion to be misplaced.

 The visible image of a PDF page is controlled by commands coded in a special mini-language.
 For an overview of this language consult "Operator Summary" on pp. 985 of the :ref:`AdobeManual`.
-These commands are stored in :data:`contents` objects as strings (``bytes`` in PyMuPDF).
+These commands are stored in :data:`contents` objects as strings (*bytes* in PyMuPDF).

 There are commands in that language, which change the coordinate system of the page for all the following commands.
-In order to limit the scope of such commands local, they must be wrapped by the command pair ``q`` ("save graphics state", or "stack") and ``Q`` ("restore graphics state", or "unstack").
+In order to limit the scope of such commands local, they must be wrapped by the command pair *q* ("save graphics state", or "stack") and *Q* ("restore graphics state", or "unstack").

+.. highlight:: text

 So the PDF creator did this::